 Rapid Appeals Modernization Program (aka RAMP)

-In November of 2017, the VA began offering the new appeals process to select veterans with cases already on appeal.
+In November 2017, the VA began offering the new appeals process to select veterans with cases already on appeal.
 This process is called the Rapid Appeals Modernization Program, or RAMP.
 It allows those veterans who have been invited to participate in the new appeals process early.
-Participation in RAMP is voluntary, but once you opt in, there is no opting out and going back to the old appeals system.
-Recently, due to the low opt-in rate, the VA has opened up the RAMP program to all veterans who qualify.
+Participation in RAMP is voluntary, but once you opt-in, there is no opting out and returning to the old appeals system.
+Due to the low opt-in rate, the VA has recently opened up the RAMP program to all veterans who qualify.